Migrating to ProcessOut

 The exported files from your old PSPs will most of the time contain the old

 if your previous PSP had stored an ID of

 12345 for the given card, we’ll create

 a card on our side with the ID

 card_psp-name_12345 so it’s easy for you to do

 the migration without requiring a map table.

 Making all transactions go through ProcessOut doesn’t necessarily mean you’ll stop processing transactions on your old PSP though!
-If you chose so, you can configure your ProcessOut routing rules to keep sending transactions (or only a specific portion of them, these can be your very own rules!) to your old PSP.
+If you choose so, you can configure your ProcessOut routing rules to keep sending transactions (or only a specific portion of them, these can be your very own rules!) to your previous PSP.